Iceland Billie Jean King Cup team

-The Iceland Fed Cup team represents Iceland in Fed Cup tennis competition and are governed by the Icelandic Tennis Association.
+The Iceland Billie Jean King Cup team represents Iceland in Billie Jean King Cup tennis competition and are governed by the Icelandic Tennis Association.
 They currently compete in the Europe/Africa Zone of Group III.

 History

 Iceland competed in its first Fed Cup in 1996.
 They won their only tie to date in 2008, defeating Zimbabwe in Europe/Africa Zone Group II Round Robin play.
 Prior to 2008, Iceland had only won one rubber, against Cameroon in 1997.